-It was then I wandered around the little harbor, which like Little Venice, seems to be a hub of constant tourist activity.
+I soon set off walking around the little harbor, which like Little Venice, seems to be a hub of constant tourist activity.
 In the few minutes it took to reach the far side, I came across a little fisherman’s chapel.

-Two rocks were used as doorstops to keep the doors open, and inside candles burned in front of religious artwork.
+Two rocks were keeping the doors open, and inside candles burned in front of religious artwork.
 Not far away, I could see more religious art for sale outside a gallery.

-Right across from the chapel was City Hall, with a little gelato shop next to it where the outside tables were filled with people enjoying mid-afternoon gelatos and yogurt.
-I made a quick stop to indulge in a delicious strawberry gelato.
+Right across from the chapel was City Hall, with a little gelato shop next to it.
+Its outside tables were filled with people enjoying mid-afternoon gelatos and yogurt.
+I made a quick stop to indulge in my post-lunch dessert.

 A Good Restaurant, a Good Price

 I spent much of my time on Mykonos meandering the whitewashed alleys of the old town.
-The remainder of the time was spent, as it often is, wandering about checking for the right places to relax or have dinner, one of the joys of travel.
+The remainder of the time I spent wandering about checking for the right places to relax or have dinner, one of the joys of travel.

 On my second evening, I found the restaurant D’Angelo, set in a little piazza.
 I stumbled across it while walking up the main street from the seaside windmills.

 I recalled seeing good ratings on TripAdvisor, where many commented on the excellent food, large portions, value, and the staff’s friendliness.

-I decided to find out for myself.
-After looking at the posted menu, I turned towards the tables and was immediately given a warm greeting by a smiling young woman.
+Finally, II decided to find out for myself.
+After looking at the posted menu, I turned towards the tables.
+Immediately I was given a warm greeting by a smiling young woman.
 I later discovered she was Canadian and the wife of the chef, a local from Mykonos.